pkpatricia/barrel-dev-best-practices/ruby.md

 Basically, this means you can create objects that behave like standard Rails models, without binding them to a database table.

+## Default Scope (Rails)
+Don't use it unless there's a really really good reason to.
+It will make your life Hell.